-Tennessee seemed like a huge underdog to legalize sports betting not all that long ago.
+Tennessee seemed like a large underdog to legalize sports betting not all that long ago.
 That began to change in late 2018 after a bill seeking to authorize in-person and mobile sports betting was introduced by bipartisan coalition of sponsors.

 HB 0001 was approved by the TN legislature and Governor Lee committed to letting the bill pass into law without his signature despite his opposition to gambling expansion.
 Governor Lee kept his word and allowed the bill to pass in May 2019.

 Under the law, mobile sports betting is authorized in Tennessee and establishes a tax rate of 20%.
 The bill originally called for retail sportsbooks to be authorized at brick-and-mortar locations, but an amendment has since scratched that to leave TN sports betting an online-only prospect.